Bát Nhã Temple: Background

-Violent Incidents
+Violent incidents

 Escalation

 On June 27, 2009 electricity was cut to Bat Nha.
 Over the next two days mobs wielding sledgehammers, rocks, and feces raided the monastery, threatened the monks and nuns, and damaged buildings.
 Authorities made a decision to allow Bat Nha to remain occupied until September 2.
 Nhat Hanh's followers refused to go.

-The government continued to represent the issues at Bat Nha as an ‘internal’ matter among clergy, and the deadline passed quietly.
+The government continued to represent the issues at Bat Nha as an 'internal' matter among clergy, and the deadline passed quietly.

 A memo written by local officials was leaked in early September 2009.
-It stated, “Plum Village association has abused the religious policies of the party and state to sabotage the regime and oppose the Buddhist Church of Vietnam.”
-The memo claimed that Nhat Hanh's followers were breaking the law by being in the monastery and strongly encouraged local communist groups to convince the clergy to leave.
+It stated, "Plum Village association has abused the religious policies of the party and state to sabotage the regime and oppose the Buddhist Church of Vietnam."
+The memo claimed that Nhat Hanh's followers were breaking the law by being in the monastery, and strongly encouraged local communist groups to convince the clergy to leave.

-On September 21, 2009 a mob appeared outside the monastery.
+On September 21, 2009 a mob formed outside the monastery.
 Late that night the rooms of about 400 monastics were searched.
 Two monks had their IDs taken and were ordered to meet with officials the next morning.
-Calls to the local police chief and other officials by an Associated Press journalist were unanswered.
+Calls to the local police chief and other officials by an Associated Press journalist were not answered.
 Officials continued to characterize the situation as a dispute between Buddhist sects.
 Nhat Hanh's followers insisted they would remain at Bat Nha and that they had no political agenda.